Procedure: National Institutes Grant

 - Expenditure of the NIG is accounted for through annual review and reporting processes.

-- The NIG Panel reviews progress against the 12 month progress goals established in the previous year to determine whether they have been:
+- The NIG Panel reviews progress against the 12 month success indicators established in the previous year to determine whether they have been:

 - exceeded, or